What is Leveraged Lease?

 Accounting Standard Codification 840 (ASC 840) deals with accounting for capital leases in the United States.
 According to ASC 840, a lease is considered a leveraged lease, if:

 The lease agreement satisfies any of the following:

 - There will be transfers ownership of the asset at the end of lease term

 - The lease allows the lessee an option to but the asset at a price lower than fair value.

-- The present value of minimum lease payments are more than 90% of the fair value of the leased asset
+- The present value of minimum lease payments is more than 90% of the fair value of the leased asset.

 The lease agreement satisfy all of the following:

-- Collectibility of minimum lease payment is certain and reasonably predictable
+- The collectibility of minimum lease payment is certain and reasonably predictable.

-- Lessor is not required to incur any additional cost if such cost is not reimbursable
+- The lessor is not required to incur any additional cost if such cost is not reimbursable.

 - The net investment of the lessor declines during initial periods and rises during later periods.